- 1 Logging Out (Exit) from Agent Workspace

 What happens if not all channels are available when I log in?

 Sometimes when you log in, one or more of the channels that you are assigned might not be available.

-You will know that one or more channels are not available because you will see a warning message at the bottom of the Workspace window.
+If one or more channels are not available when you log in, a warning message is displayed at the bottom of the Workspace window.

-When this happens, you can still log in, but when you look at your My Channels tab, you'll see that one or more channels have the Out Of Service status.
-When a channel is out of service, you cannot log on or off on that channel and you cannot set your status.When the channel becomes available again, a message will be displayed at the bottom of the Workspace window.
+When this happens, you can still log in, but when you examine your My Channels tab, you will notice that one or more channels have the Out Of Service status.
+When a channel is out of service, you cannot log on or off on that channel and you cannot set your status.When the channel becomes available again, a message is displayed at the bottom of the Workspace window.
 You can use the My Channels tab to change your status on that channel.